 In the US, FDA safety regulations are in place to ensure that talcum powder products are asbestos-free.
 These rules were introduced in the mid-1970s when the link between asbestos and cancer was first suspected, however, as asbestos-related cancers can take years, if not decades to develop6, cases from before the regulations were introduced are still being diagnosed today.
 However, many were shocked by the verdict of this latest trial, as several of the plaintiffs began using Baby Powder after the FDA regulations were brought in.
 During the suit, lawyers representing the women alleged that Johnson & Johnson were aware that their Baby Powder products were contaminated with asbestos and have been systematically covering it up since the ‘70s.
 Witnesses in the trial claimed that talc becomes contaminated with asbestos during the mining process and that it is impossible to separate the two substances.
 Johnson & Johnson refute this allegation, stating that they have rigorous purification and testing protocols in place.
 In response to persistent public concern, a year-long study commissioned by the FDA in 2009 investigated the asbestos content in an array of talc products, including Johnson’s Baby Powder.
 None of the samples tested by researchers were found to contain any asbestos fibres7.
 Despite the FDA findings, it was claimed during the trial that many of the women had talc and asbestos present in their ovaries.
 Johnson & Johnson are appealing the verdict.

 It is possible that further scientific study will reveal a causal link between genital talc dusting and ovarian cancer, but for now, the National Cancer Institute states that the “weight of evidence” does not support this8.
-This may not be enough for Johnson & Johnson, as lawyers have acknowledged that they are not interested in the science.
+This may not be enough to let Johnson & Johnson off the hook; lawyers have acknowledged that they are not interested in the science.
 Plaintiffs in Baby Powder cases are suing in small groups to maximise the impact on the jury.
 Mark Lanier, a lawyer representing the group of 22 women, stated “It’s easier to get justice in small groups.
 In small groups, people have names, but in large groups, they’re numbers”9.
 Many of the expert witnesses in the trials have admitted that the science is ambiguous and that more study is necessary.
 However, this was not what stuck with the jury.
 They weren’t interested in study design or statistics, what they saw was that there was some evidence of a connection between talcum powder and ovarian cancer.
-At best, Johnson & Johnson failed to warn their customers; at worst, they covered it up.
+They felt that pharmaceutical companies should not be able to pick and choose what study results they share.
+At best, Johnson & Johnson failed to warn their customers of a potential risk; at worst, they covered it up.